The realization space of an unstable coalgebra: Resolution model categories

 \section{Resolution model categories}

-We review the theory of resolution model structures due to Dwyer/Kan/Stover \cite{DKSt:E2} and Bousfield \cite{Bou:cos} .
-We are especially interested in the cosimplicial and unpointed version from \cite[Section 12]{Bou:cos}.
-The introductory Subsection~\ref{subsec:res-model-cat} provides a short recollection.
+We review the theory of resolution model structures due to Dwyer-Kan-Stover~\cite{DKSt:E2} and Bousfield~\cite{Bou:cos}.
+We are especially interested in the cosimplicial and unpointed version from~\cite[Section 12]{Bou:cos}.
+In Subsection~\ref{cosimplicial-objects}, we recall some basic facts about the categories of cosimplicial objects.
+Subsection~\ref{subsec:res-model-cat} provides a short summary of resolution model structures.
+The last Subsection~\ref{subsec:quasi-G-cofree} is concerned with the class of quasi-\mc{G}-cofree maps.
+These are analogues of relative cell complexes in the setting of a cosimplicial resolution model category and are useful in producing explicit factorizations.

-In Subsection~\ref{subsection:natur+spirale} we discuss the properties of natural homotopy groups of cosimplicial objects and their connection with weak equivalences in a resolution model structure via the spiral exact sequence.
-These tools were introduced in \cite{DKSt:E2, DKSt:bigraded} in the ``dual'' setting of simplicial spaces.

-In Subsection~\ref{G-cofree maps}, we investigate properties of cofree maps between cosimplicial objects with respect to a class of objects $\mc{G}$.
-The slightly weaker notion of quasi-\mc{G}-cofree maps is introduced.
-The definition of these maps can be regarded as formally dual to the definition of relative cell complexes and will be of great technical convenience later on.

-In the last Subsection~\ref{subsec:cosimp-conn} cosimplicial connectivity is defined and an important factorization of maps of cosimplicial objects is proved in Proposition~\ref{n-conn-fact}.